EdgarGZ/inventsoft/README.md

 # inventsoft
 A new project made with django 2.2.5 and JS using design patterns.
-Also we include a pool connection to improve DB performance an transactions to reach ACID properties.
+Also we include a pool connection to improve DB performance and transactions to reach ACID properties.